rlannon/cocktails/README.md

     * `blended` - Filter by blended and frozen cocktails (e.g., a piña colada)
     * `hot` - Filter by hot cocktails (e.g., Irish coffee)

+### Naming Conventions

+The strings you supply to the API will be normalized, where possible, to what the database expects.
+For example, the database uses the spelling 'whiskey', but 'whisky' is another common spelling; as such, if you try to look up by ingredient and use a common alternate spelling, it will be normalized to the spelling used by the database.
+This is done by maintaining a table of common spellings/terms and what their equivalent term (as used by the database) is.

 ### Cocktail list

 Note this tool isn't currently meant to be anything even remotely resembling a complete list of all the cocktails one might want to make; the included CSV files are just a sampling of a few different common cocktails using a variety of drinkware, ingredients, garnishes, and serving methods.
-The CSV folder is meant to be used to populate a database with a few different drinks.
+The CSV folder is meant to be used to populate a database with a few different drinks to demo its functionality.